Integral Vision Learning (IVL) is a call to action and comprehensive platform to transform the way we educate citizens of all ages.

 Our children today are entering a future of unprecedented challenge and dynamic exponential change that surpasses any other era of human history.

 Since the dawn of homo sapiens on Earth roughly 200,000 years ago, global human population has remained below the one billion mark, that is, until very recently in the year 1900.
 Since then, humans have increased in numbers seven times over, and will reach 10 billion by 2050.
 This represents a 10-fold increase in merely 150 years!
 Additionally, the per capita consumption of finite stores of fuel and other vital resources is increasing exponentially, and the earth’s “sinks” (domains that absorb wastes, e.g. oceans, forests, land masses) are already pushed beyond their limits to keep up.
 Humanity’s footprint on Earth is in an increasing state of “overshoot” (drawing on the the “principal” of our planet’s natural resources “bank account”).
 In economics, this creates bankruptcy.
-For humanity on Earth this means social bankruptcy, resource bankruptcy, widespread suffering and a threat to survival itself.
+For humanity on Earth this means ecosystem bankruptcy (collapse), resource bankruptcy, widespread suffering and a threat to survival itself.

 For the first time in history our presence on the planet has grown to the point where there is nowhere to escape, no “new worlds” or natural domains to conquer, “away” is right here where we stand.